LLMscribe/ShogScript/README.md

 ## Context

-ShogScript was developed by GPT-4 in collaboration with an IELTS teacher, with the aim of organizing various iterations of aspirational prompt engineering.
+ShogScript was developed/hallucinated by GPT-4 in collaboration with an IELTS teacher, with the aim of organizing various iterations of aspirational prompt engineering.
 Please note that, as OpenAI is continually fine-tuning their models, your mileage may vary.

 The primary goal is to evolve ShogScript into a versatile shorthand suitable for a range of purposes, such as: